 - everyone has an equal opportunity to work and make a living, regardless of gender, ethnicity or any other aspect of identity

 These are the factors that, taken together, provide people with the resilience that allows them to deal with their differences and conflicts without violence.

 Peacebuilding approaches and methods are varied and diverse, but they all ultimately work to ensure that people are safe from harm, have access to law and justice, are included in the political decisions that affect them, have access to better economic opportunities, and enjoy better livelihoods.

 Some of the ways in which this can be achieved are through:

-- strengthening democracy and inclusive politics (e.g. electoral frameworks, active citizenship initiatives, etc.)
+- strengthening democracy and inclusive politics (e.g. inclusion of marginalised groups, active citizenship initiatives, etc.)

 - improving justice systems (e.g. anti-corruption initiatives, constitutional reforms, access to justice initiatives, truth commissions, etc.)